-No. 1-Resolution of the Department of Connecticut providing for an office to be known and designated as Camp Historian.
-We see no necessity for providing for this in our Regulations.
-It can be made entirely optional either with Department or Camps, so providing if desired.
-As a matter of fact many Camps now have had over a period
+No. 1-Resolution of the Department of Connecticut providing for an office to be known designated as Camp Historian.
+We see entirely optional either with Department Camps, so providing if of years, Camp Historians.

 No. 2-Resolution of the Department of Connecticut providing for Camp Press Correspondent.
 We see no necessity for incorporating this in the Regulations for the same reasons applied to Camp Historian.